-The Extreme E off-road racing series for electric vehicles – a new venture from Formula E founder Alejandro Agag – has revealed its car design at the Goodwood Festival of Speed.
+The Extreme E off-road racing series for electric vehicles – a new venture from Formula E founder Alejandro Agag – has revealed the calendar for its inaugural season, beginning in January 2021.

-Called the ODYSSEY 21 E-SUV, the vehicle has been developed by Spark Racing Technology (SRT), which also designed the initial Formula E chassis.
-It was completed just last week at SRT's facility in Tigery, France, and will carry out demonstration runs on the Goodwood hillclimb this weekend.
+The ODYSSEY 21 has been developed by Spark Racing Technology (SRT), which also designed the initial Formula E chassis.
+After being completed at SRT's facility in Tigery, France, it carried out demonstration runs on the Goodwood Festival of Speed hillclimb in July 2019.

 Peak power is 550bhp, enough to get the 1,650kg vehicle from 0-62mph in 4.5 seconds on a significant gradient.
 The car's tubular frame, crash structure, roll cage and Williams Advanced Engineering battery will be common for all entrants.

 Teams will be able to develop their own electric motor (as in Formula E) and are also permitted to modify the engine cover, bumpers, side skirts and lights in order to make the car more closely resemble production models.
 All of the E-SUVs will run Continental off-road tyres.

 SRT's technical director Théophile Gouzin said: "Our challenge was to build a car that could face all the variations in surface and terrain that will be thrown its way, which will include gravel, rock, mud, ice, snow, water and sand.